 - Emberlit: 4 x 5.5 x 6 inches ; 11.4 ounces

-As these specs show, there’s not a lot difference.
-The Emberlit is the heaviest at 11 ounces and the Bushbox is the lightest at 6 ounces, but the few ounce disparity between these stoves isn’t going to make much of a difference when you store them in your backpack or pocket.
-However, the flat design of the Bushbox might prove attractive for campers who want to maximize space and weight.
+As these specs show, there’s not a lot of difference at close glance.
+The Emberlit is the heaviest at 11 ounces and the Bushbox is the lightest at 6 ounces.
+Unless you a hardcore ultralight backpacker the few ounce disparity between these stoves isn’t going to break your back when you store them in your backpack.
+However, the flat design of the Bushbox and Emberlit is a clever concept that might prove attractive for campers who want to maximize space and weight.

-If you’ve read a Solo Stove Campfire review lately, you’ll notice that most of the reviews have been positive, and it’s mostly due to the design.
-The Emberlit and Bushbox aren’t pushovers, but the Solo was recommended by both Backpacker Magazine and Matt Graham of Discovery Channel, and that should tell you something about the Solo’s construction.
+If you’ve read a Solo Stove Lite or Solo Stove Campfire review lately, you’ll notice that most of the reviews have been positive, and it’s mostly due to the design.
+The Emberlit and Bushbox aren’t pushovers, but the Solo was recommended by both Backpacker Magazine and Matt Graham of Discovery Channel, and that should tell you something about the Solo’s construction. (or their marketing power at least)

-What this means is the fuel burns freely and with less smoke, and speaking of fuel, the Solo as well as the Bushbox and the Emberlit are all “fuel free”, that is you don’t need a liquid canister or white gas to make it work.
-If you’re out camping it’s not practical to use these fuel sources, and fortunately all three can light a fire with twigs, barks, wood, pinecones, leaves and so on.
+What this means is the fuel burns freely and with less smoke.
+Speaking of fuel, the Solo as well as the Bushbox and the Emberlit are all "fuel free", that is you don’t need a liquid canister or white gas to make it work.
+If you’re out camping it’s not practical to use these fuel sources, and fortunately all three can light a fire with twigs, barks, wood, pine cones, leaves and so on.

 In our tests, all three performed well, and we had no trouble using these materials as fuel.
-But as we noted above the Solo generates the least amount of smoke, but for some campers that is a major plus.
+But as we noted above the Solo generates the least amount of smoke.
+For some campers that is a major plus.

 Bushbox outdoor pocket stove vs Emberlit stove comparisons will show that the two are not that different, but the Bushbox has the edge in terms of weight (6 ounces vs. 11 ounces for the Emberlit) and also dimensions (the Bushbox is flatter).
 The difference in terms of specs might seem negligible to some, but for other campers, the difference is significant.

-All three stoves perform as well as can be expected, and between the Solo, the Emberlit and the Bushbox it’s a tough choice.
-Both, as is the Solo, well crafted, convenient to use and have many similar features.
+All three stoves perform as well as can be expected.
+Between the Solo, the Emberlit and the Bushbox it’s a tough choice.
+Both, as is the Solo, are well crafted, convenient to use and have many similar features.
 In truth you really can’t go wrong with any, though the Bushbox has the smallest firebox capacity.

 The difference again lies in the design of the Solo.
 As we mentioned earlier, the stove has a secondary combustion that makes burning cleaner and more efficient.
 If you look at the way the Solo operates, the vents allow air to move freely and flow at the grate’s bottom, feeding the primary combustion.
 Next, you’ll notice that the air coming from the bottom vents heats inside the interior wall and goes out the firebox, producing the secondary combustion.